-However, the ABCB has ruled out ionisation from being installed in commercial buildings, which Mr Butler says begs the question, 'why hasn't the residential building code been updated'.
+However, the ABCB has ruled out ionization from being installed in commercial buildings, which Mr Butler says begs the question, 'why hasn't the residential building code been updated'.

-The CSIRO has conducted testing on both photoelectric and ionisation alarms, but has only released data for photoelectric alarms.
+The CSIRO has conducted testing on both photoelectric and ionization alarms, but has only released data for photoelectric alarms.

-The Caboolture News asked the CSIRO why it hadn't released testing data on ionisation alarms, but it didn't respond.
+The Caboolture News asked the CSIRO why it hadn't released testing data on ionization alarms, but it didn't respond.

 The Queensland government will launch a media campaign about the legislation changes in April, visit www.qfes.qld.gov.au/ community-safety/smoke alarms/Pages/default.aspx for more.